waynodiablo/Oystercard/boris_bikes/boris_bikes_stage_1.md

 As mentioned before, in this simple system our feature test will also be an 'integration-test' that checks that two objects in our domain (the DockingStation and the Bike) can interact correctly.

-**NOTE** in order to get this example to run you will need to type ```gem install capybara``` to install the capybara library that allows us to write RSpec tests in terms of 'feature' and 'scenario' (instead of the more common 'describe' and 'it') - Capybara does more too, but we won't need to know about its other powers for a week or two.

 ```ruby
 require 'capybara/rspec' # this allows us to use the terms 'feature' and 'scenario' below -
 #we're describing our high level feature